mZaiam/ANFISpy/README.md

 ```

 # Quick Example
 The ANFIS model can be used to perform both regression and classification, as explained in [example.ipynb](https://github.com/mZaiam/ANFISpy/blob/main/examples/example.ipynb).
-To instantiate a regression model, set the value of `n_classes' in the `output` to 1.
+To instantiate a regression model, set the value of `n_classes` in the `output` to 1.

 ```python
 from ANFISpy import ANFIS